 Studies have found that depending on the complexity of a habit, it takes around 7 weeks of context-dependent repetition of a behavior to form a habit.
 By choosing to design for habit creation, you’ve picked something that has a high risk of failure.
 When we use habit creation as our tool to create engagement, we neglect other solutions that may be easier on the user and have a higher chance of success.

 Let’s use medication adherence as an example.
 Adherence is crucial for managing chronic conditions, it’s a behavior that needs to happen regularly and at set times, and the consequences of non-adherence loom large.
 Thus medical adherence could seem like a ripe domain that needs products to help us form habits.

+Consider, for example, birth control.
 Around 16% of American women use oral contraceptive pills that should be taken around the same time every day.
 With perfect use, these pills are highly effective: They only have a 0.3% failure rate in the first year.
 There are numerous apps to help remind us when to take the pill, and the design of the packaging makes sure that it’s known which pill should be taken on what day.
 The consequence of missing pills is high: No one wants an unplanned pregnancy.
-Yet despite the consequences, design and reminders, the failure rate of oral contraceptive pills for “typical use” is 9%.
+Yet despite the consequences, design, and reminders, the failure rate of oral contraceptive pills for “typical use” is 9%.
 Why?
 Because despite our best effort and intentions, habits can be really hard to develop.

 Then let’s look at a different type or contraception: IUDs.
 They have a similar failure rate to the perfect use of oral contraceptives — 0.2% for hormonal devices.